 Chapter Forty-two

-“Her Excellency is not interested in seeing you,” the priestess said, maintaining a reverent posture before Lightsong.
+“Her Excellency is not interested in seeing you,” the priestess said, maintaining a reverent posture.

 “Well, I’m not interested in her disintest,” Lightsong said.
 “Perhaps you should ask her again, just to be sure.”

 The priestess bowed her head.
-“My pardons, your excellency,” the woman said.
+“My pardons, your Excellency,” the woman said.
 “But I have already asked fourteen times for you.
 Goddess Allmother is growing impatient with your requests, and she asked me not to respond to them any more.”

 “Did she give the same command to any of the other priestesses?”

 The priestess paused.
-“Well, no, your excellency.”
+“Well, no, your Excellency.”

 “Wonderful,” Lightsong said.
 “Send for one of them.
-Then, send her to ask Allmother instead.”
+Then, send her to ask Allmother if she will see me.”

 The priestess sighed visibly--an action that Lightsong considered something of a victory.
 Allmother’s priests were among the most pious--and most humble--in the Court.
 If he could annoy them, he could annoy anyone.